Ontario Fly Fishing: 15 Best Places And Methods To Try

 Fishing for Ontario brown trout

-When you mention Ontario fly fishing the first species to come to mind is the trout.
-There are brook trout, brown trout and rainbow trout in Ontario rivers and in some Ontario lakes.
+When you mention Ontario fly fishing, the first species to come to mind is the trout.
+There are brook trout, brown trout, and rainbow trout in Ontario rivers and in some Ontario lakes.
 You can learn more about each species by clicking on the link.

-Fly fishing Ontario trout requires lightweight fly rods and reels and smaller flies.
-I recommend fly rods in the 3 weight to 5 weight range and a fly reel to match.
-You want to use a floating fly line which will enable you to use many fly fishing methods.
+Fly fishing for Ontario trout requires lightweight fly rods and reels and smaller flies.
+I recommend fly rods in the 3-weight to 5-weight range and a fly reel to match.

 Many anglers like to dry fly fish for Ontario trout.
 Some of the best dry flies are the Royal Coachman, The Humpy, The Adams, The Elk Hair Caddis, as well as beetle patterns.